kikwit/kikwit/README.md

 }
 ```

-It is also possible to get the same instance of a service injected into an action across multiple requests by prefixing the key passed to the `@inject(...KEY)` decorator with `@@`.
+It is also possible to get the same instance of a service injected into an action across multiple requests by prefixing the key passed to the `@inject(...KEYS)` decorator with `@@`.

 Example:
 ```javascript